GuruMaps/iOSManual/03-settings.md

 #### Preferred language order

 In some regions objects on the map in addition to local names have names in other languages.
-The Map will show the names of the user designated first language in this list if it has been defined by the user.
+The map will show the names of the user designated first language in this list if it has been defined by the user.
 This feature may be useful for multilingual countries, such as Belgium where Dutch, French and German share official language status.

 Tap **Edit** button on the top right of the screen, to rearrange or delete languages from the list.